 The recipe originated during the Mughal era in India.
 Shahi means royal.
 Hence this dish was served to and enjoyed by the members of the royal families.

-Ingredients For Shahi Paneer
+Tips For Shahi Paneer:

 - Both powdered and dry spices are adjustable as per taste.

 - You can cut paneer in any way you like.
 The shape will not make any difference.
+Use paneer with a silky texture for a rich gravy.

 - Those who are vegan or lactose intolerant have an option of replacing the yoghurt with almond milk yoghurt, cream with coconut milk, and paneer with tofu.